- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 While Bloor does not get into this point, it is worth asking, what does the vast majority of this have to do with HANA?

-All of this is actually part of SAP’s overall strategy to use HANA to penetrate the database layer at customers with many database products that really don’t have anything to do with HANA, but are marketed as a combined brand.
+All of this is part of SAP’s overall strategy to use HANA to penetrate the database layer at customers with many database products that don’t have anything to do with HANA, but are marketed as a combined brand.

 - SAP IQ is marketed as the archival database to HANA.
 But SAP IQ is another column-oriented design, like HANA, so it is a strange choice for archival.